bjodah/cinterpol/README.rst

 cInterpol_ is a small python extension for optimized interpolation of data series for which each time point has up to N-th order derivative.

-It provides a c:a 3 orders of magnitude faster (albeit less general) version of `scipy.interpolate.PiecewisePolynomial`.
-The greatest speed up requires passing check_nan=False to PiecewisePolynomial.__init__, check_nan=True (default) make runtime twice (perf.py) as long (for now).
+It provides a c:a 5 orders of magnitude faster (albeit less general) version of `scipy.interpolate.PiecewisePolynomial` (on my dual core laptop I get speed-up of 160 000x).

-See examples/perf.py for a quick head-on benchmark between those two (expect a runtime on the order of one minute).
-The performance is achieved through the use of plain C (with some equations generated through Sympy) and Cython.
+See examples/perf.py for a quick head-on benchmark between those two (expect a runtime on the order of half a minute).
+The performance is achieved through the use of multithreaded (OpenMP) C (with some equations generated through Sympy) and Cython.

 Feel free to enhance modify and make pull request at `github`__ to